 *In all but three cases the patient was infected with Ebola while in West Africa.
 Infection outside Africa has been restricted to health workers in Madrid and in Dallas.
 DR Congo has also reported a separate outbreak of an unrelated strain of Ebola.Continue reading the main story

 The first case of the deadly virus diagnosed on US soil was announced on 1 October.
 Thomas Eric Duncan, 42, who contracted the virus in Liberia before travelling to the US, died on 8 October.

-Two medical workers in Dallas, Texas, who treated Duncan have tested positive for Ebola since his death and are receiving treatment.
+Two medical workers in Dallas, Texas, who treated Duncan tested positive for Ebola since his death but have both recovered.

 Spanish nurse Teresa Romero was the first person to contract the virus outside West Africa.
 She was part of a team of about 30 staff at the Carlos II hospital in Madrid looking after two missionaries who returned from Liberia and Sierra Leone after becoming infected.

-Germany, Norway and France and the UK have all treated patients who contracted the virus in West Africa.Cumulative deaths up to 18 November Continue reading the main story
+Germany, Norway, France, Italy, Switzerland and the UK have all treated patients who contracted the virus in West Africa.Are cases levelling off?

 Ebola was first identified in 1976 and occurs in regions of sub-Saharan Africa.
 There are normally fewer than 500 cases reported each year, and no cases were reported at all between 1979 and 1994.

 In August 2014 the WHO confirmed a separate outbreak of Ebola in the Democratic Republic of Congo.
 By the beginning of October there had been 70 cases reported and 43 deaths.